Dr-Dream/nats-sandbox/README.md

 helm repo add nats https://nats-io.github.io/k8s/helm/charts/ --force-update
 ```
 ## Installing clusters
+If you want a deep dive, skip this part to [Creating a clusters](#cluster_create).
-If you don't want to dive deeply what happening you should just run
+Or else, if you don't want to dive deeply what happening, you should just run:
 ```shell
 ./cluster/install.sh c1 c2 c3
 ```
-At the end
+At the end you will get Three Meshed K8S clusters with Grafana/Ingress ready for [installation of NATS](#nats_install).
-And skip it to [Installation of NATS](#nats_install)

-### Creating a clusters.
+### <a name="cluster_create"></a>Creating a clusters.
 So let's create our k8s clusters.
 It will be one node for control-plane (called server in k3d) and two workers
 (called agents).
 ```shell
 ./cluster/create.sh c1 c2 c3
 ```
-By the end of script you will have three clusters ready to use.
+By the end of the script, you will have three clusters ready to use.
 * c1 (kubectl context will be 'k3d-c1')
 * c2 (kubectl context will be 'k3d-c2')
 * c3 (kubectl context will be 'k3d-c3')

 You can use whatever naming you want but remember those cluster names (c1,c2,c3), they will be
-used in later stages to identify clusters inside scripts and should be passed same way to other scripts.
+used in later stages to identify clusters inside scripts and should be passed the same way to other scripts.

 All nodes will be connected to internal clusters (depending on their membership) with flannel cni (k3d default).
-But also all nodes connected to single docker network called "linkerd-idc" for clusters interconnection.
+But also all nodes connected to a single docker network called "linkerd-idc" for clusters interconnection.

 You can check [./create.sh](./cluster/create.sh).